 Like attorneys' fees, a request for reimbursement of attorneys' costs must be reasonable.
 Perreira v.
 Sec'y of Health & Human Servs., 27 Fed.
 Cl.
 29, 34 (Fed.
 Cl.
 1992).
-Petitioner requests a total of \$499.34 in attorneys' costs.
-This amount comprises the cost of obtaining medical records, the Court's filing fee, postage.
-Petitioner has provided adequate documentation supporting the requested costs and all appear reasonable in my experience.
-Petitioner is thus entitled to the full amount of attorneys' costs sought.
+Petitioner requests a total of \$11,433.77 in attorneys' costs, comprised of acquiring medical records, postage, the Court's filing fee, and costs associated with mediation.
+Fees App. at 16.
+Petitioner has provided adequate documentation of the requested costs and they appear to be reasonable in my experience.
+Petitioner is therefore awarded the full amount of costs sought.